VineethU/SENTIMENT-ANALYSIS-WITH-NLP/README.md

 Project Overview (Simplified)
 This project is about understanding whether a review is positive or negative using machine learning.

   I created a small dataset of 40 reviews – 20 positive and 20 negative.

   Each review is labeled as 1 (positive) or 0 (negative).

   These reviews are short, like real feedback you'd find online.

   The goal is to teach a machine how to guess the sentiment of a new review.

-Why I did this
+Why I did this:
   Reading and analyzing lots of reviews manually takes too much time.

   So, I used sentiment analysis to do it automatically.

 This is useful for businesses to understand customer opinions quickly.

-How I did it
+How I did it:
   First, I split the reviews into training and test sets (70-30 split).

   Then, I used TF-IDF Vectorizer to convert text to numbers.

   After that, I trained a Logistic Regression model using the training data.

   I tested the model on the test set and checked how well it did.

   I used accuracy, precision, recall, and F1-score for evaluation.

 Tools I used: